© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llys Bradwen Medieval Site is a scheduled monument protected by Cadw under reference ME022.
 View the official record →

-Llys Bradwen is a medieval enclosure site located in Meirionnydd, Wales, that represents the physical remains of a significant Welsh settlement dating to the medieval period.
+Llys Bradwen is a medieval enclosure situated in Meirionnydd, Wales, designated as a Scheduled Ancient Monument under the reference Cadw SAM ME022.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME022.

 Llys Bradwen Medieval Site dates from the medieval period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llys Bradwen Medieval Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME022.